Stability of metric viscosity solutions under Hausdorff convergence: Main results on stability

-is a metric viscosity subsolution of \eqref{e:lhj}. \item Similarly, if $u^n$ is a sequence of a metric viscosity supersolution of \eqref{e:hj}, then its lower semilimit
+is upper semicontinuous in $d_\infty$, then $\overline{u}^\infty$ is a metric viscosity subsolution of \eqref{e:lhj}. \item Similarly, let $u^n$ is a sequence of a metric viscosity supersolution of \eqref{e:hj}.
+If its lower semilimit

-is a metric viscosity supersolution of \eqref{e:lhj}. \end{itemize} \end{theorem} \begin{remark} The assumption \ref{i:h2} must be essential, because the distance function $u_{n}(x)=d_{n}(a_{n},x)$ is characterized by the solution of the boundary value problem of the Eikonal equation of the form
+is lower semicontinuous in $d_\infty$, then $\underline{u}^\infty$ is a metric viscosity supersolution of \eqref{e:lhj}. \end{itemize} \end{theorem} \begin{remark} The assumption \ref{i:h2} must be essential, because the distance function $u_{n}(x)=d_{n}(a_{n},x)$ is characterized by the solution of the boundary value problem of the Eikonal equation of the form

 \end{remark}

 \begin{proof} We only show the theorem for the subsolution since the proof for the supersolution is similar.
 The upper semilimit $\overline{u}^\infty$ is upper semicontinuous.
 Fix $\hat{a}, \hat{x} \in X_\infty$, $k \ge 0$ and assume that $\overline{u}^\infty(x)-\frac{k}{2}d_\infty(\hat{a}, x)^2$ attains a strict local maximum at $x = \hat{x}$ over $X_\infty$.
 By the assumption \ref{i:h1}, there exists sequences $a_n, \tilde{x}_n \in X_n$ satisfying $a_n \to \hat{a}$, $\tilde{x}_n \to \hat{x}$ in $\mathsf{d}$ and $u^n(\tilde{x}_n) \to \overline{u}^\infty(\hat{x})$.
 For $n \in \mathbb{N}$ consider the function